micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_linux/index.md

 ***TIP:** if you are familiar with Docker containers, this image may be useful: [micro-ros:base](https://github.com/micro-ROS/docker/blob/dashing/base/Dockerfile)*

-These instructions will setup a workspace with a ready to use micro-ROS build system.
+These instructions will setup a workspace with a ready-to-use micro-ROS build system.
 This build system is in charge of downloading the required cross-compilation tools and building the apps for the required platforms.

 The build system's workflow is a four-step procedure: